dhis2/training-docs/content/android/tg_maps.md

 You can toggle some of these layers to see the effect this has on the map.

 #### STOP - Perform Exercise 5

+## Assignment

+After they have completed all of the exercises, have them perform the assignment in moodle.